Info About Plastic Surgery Under Local and Plastic Surgery Without General Anesthesia

 Face lifts, Rhinoplasties (“nose jobs”), eyelid lifts, lip augmentaton surgery, chin and cheek augmentation, and many other procedures can easily and safely be performed without general anesthesia under local anesthesia.

-Doctor Jacono also employ music therapy prior to injections and during the local anesthesia surgery.
-It has been shown that playing relaxing music that a patient prefers helps lower patient’s blood pressure during surgery.
-This limits bleeding, and therefore minimizes bruising.
+Doctor Jacono also employs music therapy prior to injections and during the local anesthesia surgery.
+It has been shown that playing relaxing music that a patient prefers helps lower the patient’s blood pressure during surgery.
+This limits bleeding and therefore minimizes bruising.

 One way we modify a twilight type of anesthesia is in rhinoplasty cases.
 Here we place a dam in the back of the throat called an LMA that prevents blood from dripping into the windpipe.
 Because you are sleeping you cannot protect your airway which can become blocked with a blood clot.

 Many plastic surgeons will only perform surgery under general anesthesia.
 While I do agree that the risks of having serious complications after anesthesia are extremely low (less than .001%), there is no question that the rate of nausea, discomfort and the increased bruising associated with general warrant these surgeons reconsider their approach.
 In my opinion, the reason why surgeons continue to do surgery exclusively under general anesthesia has more to do with the doctor’s comfort in performing surgery with the patient in this state, than it being the best option for the patient.